 According to WHO, preventing head injury is the most effective way to prevent post-traumatic epilepsy.

 Adequate perinatal care (period during pregnancy and after giving birth)can reduce new cases of epilepsy caused by birth injury.
-Pregnant women should also have food with enough minerals for brain formation during pregnancies.
+Pregnant women should also have food with enough minerals for brain formation during pregnancy.

-Taking measures to prevent or control high blood pressure, diabetes and obesity; and the avoidance of tobacco and excessive alcohol use will help prevent epilepsy associated with stroke.
+Taking measures to prevent or control high blood pressure, diabetes, and obesity; and avoidance of tobacco and excessive alcohol use will help prevent epilepsy associated with stroke.

 What should society do to support epilepsy patients?

-During the show, Dr. Katana said the society should stop stigma against those suffering from epilepsy.
+During the show, Dr. Katana said that society should stop the stigma against those suffering from epilepsy.

 “Some people suffering from epilepsy are shunned due to their actions during an epileptic attack, for example, soiling themselves, foaming in their mouths,” he said.

 Those suffering from the disease should also be supported.
-The society should ensure they receive education and are treated or get required treatment.
+Society should ensure they receive education and are treated or get the required treatment.

 At Kilifi Referral Hospital, KEMRI Wellcome Trust, in the neuroscience division, there is an epilepsy clinic where all those suffering from epilepsy or are suspected to suffer from epilepsy are taken care of.

-In the same program there is also a mental health clinic where there is a partnership between the hospital and KEMRI where there are different programs to ensure those who are suffering from mental illnesses can get more information and treatment.
+In the same program, there is also a mental health clinic where there is a partnership between the hospital and KEMRI and there are different programs to ensure those who are suffering from mental illnesses can get more information and treatment.

-Weare on track to ensure that mental illnesses are treated and sensitization regarding mental illnesses is carried out.
-If people have enough and correct information regarding mental illnesses then it will help in thee containment of the disease.
+“We are on track to ensure that mental illnesses are treated and sensitization regarding mental illnesses is carried out.
+If people have enough correct information regarding mental illnesses then it will help in the containment of the disease,” he added.

 The health show which was piloted in 2016, aims to stimulate dialogue on medical research topics.